Multiple Proposer Transaction Fee Mechanism Design: Robust Incentives Against Censorship and Bribery: Double TFM

 ( $c_t \geq r +\mu^{Cost}_{BP}, \delta_t^{BP}\geq \mu^{Cost}_{BP}$ ), prioritizing those with the highest block producer fee until they make their block full or there are no other available transactions.

-\item For every type in $\text{Bribe}^{CM}$, \textbf{the allocation rule of every includer} is the following:
+\item For every type in $\text{Bribe}^{CM}$, \textit{the allocation rule of every includer} is the following:

 Every includer with order $j$ (the best order is $1$) chooses the following deterministic algorithm: First, the includer computes the set of transactions that a block producer, adhering to the specified allocation rule, would include in their block.
 The includer then removes from the mempool all transactions not belonging to this set.
 Additionally, the includer excludes any transactions offering a committee fee lower than $\mu^{Cost}_{CM}\cdot s$.
-After that the includer: \begin{itemize}
+After that the includer: (i) computes the subset of transactions from the mempool $M$ that maximise the utility of includer with order $1$, if they are included in their inclusion list.
+As we have assumed that every transaction has the same size, this corresponds to the set of transactions offering the highest committee fees; (ii) removes these transactions from the mempool $M$ and repeats the same procedure for the includers with order $2, \dots, j-1$, and (iii) selects the transactions that yield the highest committee fees for inclusion.

-\item Computes the subset of transactions from the mempool $M$ that maximise the utility of includer with order $1$, if they are included in their inclusion list.
-As we have assumed that every transaction has the same size, this corresponds to the set of transactions offering the highest committee fees. \item Removes these transactions from the mempool $M$. \item Repeats the same procedure for the includers with order $2, \dots, j-1$. \item Selects the transactions that yield the highest committee fees for inclusion. \end{itemize} \end{itemize}
+\end{itemize} Note that under this allocation rule, only one includer includes each transaction.
+However, this is sufficient to ensure censorship resistance, as a block with empty space is disregarded by the attesters if it omits a transaction that appeared in even a single transaction list.

-\subsection{Properties of Double TFM}
+\subsubsection{Properties of Double TFM}